PyCQA/redbaron/docs/nodes_reference.rst

 -------

-SetNode comes with one helper to add another item at the end of the value of the node without having to think about formating.
+SetNode comes with one helper to add another item at the end of the value of the node without having to think about formatting.
 It is documented here:
 :ref:`append_value`.